16 Must-Haves for Better Manufacturing Websites From Leading Marketing Agency CEOs

 No matter what kind of business you are operating, the two most important aspects are Sales and Innovation.
-Leverage your website to bridge the gap between your marketing and sales team to make the sales process easier, all while focusing and showcasing the innovation that makes you a leader in your market.
+Leverage your website to bridge the gap between your marketing and sales team to make the sales process easier, all while focusing on and showcasing the innovation that makes you a leader in your market.

 Here are three things that any manufacturing company can do to improve the effectiveness with which their website is able to help them drive more revenue and continue to better position their brand and services within their market.

 - Call to Actions – Next step to engagement: Not everyone wants to book a demo or schedule a call to begin their relationship with you.
 Make it easy to get in touch with you by having your number in the header and those who are ready will use it.
 Think about what is the next logical step from the perspective of your target prospect… What is it that they are ready to do to understand the value that you and your company can bring them?
 Most often it is not a call or a form, yet we see those plastered on the top of every home page.
-It could be a downloadable guide including your unique sales proposition (USP), unique value proposition (UVP), unique buying experience (UBE), and unique customer experience (UCE) — all positioned in a way to help your future customer understand exactly why they should go with you.
+It could be a downloadable guide including your unique sales proposition (USP), or unique value proposition (UVP).
+Possibly it is your unique buying experience (UBE), and unique customer experience (UCE) — all positioned in a way to help your future customer understand exactly why they should go with you.

 - Review Your Analytics – Track everything, on a small level too: Using a big picture analysis tool like Google Analytics is great, especially if it is set up correctly.
 However, having insight into what individual users are doing prior to converting into a lead or clicking on your number to dial you will help you better understand what parts of the website need to be optimized.
 HotJar is a tool that will allow you to record the screen of your visitors while eliminating personally identifiable information (PII) from the recordings – making it easy to share with your conversion rate optimization consultant or marketing team.
 It will help you understand where the unknown bottle necks are and which sections, not just pages, of your website are most popular.
 We make it a habit to review these recordings after filtering them in the following way; longest time on site, highest pages per visit, and form submit present to prioritize our efforts and maximize returns on investment.